Skip to main content

 Eric Nusser brought his passion for social justice to Terrell Marshall Law Group in 2016 and became a member in 2022.
-He has obtained successful results on behalf of plaintiffs and class members, including an $8.2 million settlement on behalf of thousands of package delivery drivers, a $1.75 million settlement benefitting hundreds of security guards, and substantial monetary and injunctive relief in various workers’ rights, civil rights, and consumer protection class actions.
+He has obtained successful results on behalf of plaintiffs and class members, including an $8.2 million settlement on behalf of thousands of package delivery drivers, a $2.1 million settlement on behalf of thousands of fish processing workers, a $1.75 million settlement benefitting hundreds of security guards, and substantial monetary and injunctive relief in various workers’ rights, civil rights, and consumer protection class actions.

 Eric graduated cum laude from Seattle University School of Law, where he focused his studies on labor and employment law and civil litigation.
 While a student, he served as a law clerk for Terrell Marshall, as an extern to the Honorable Lisa R. Worswick at the Washington Court of Appeals, Div.
 II, and as a summer associate for the Unemployment Law Project.
 He also served as president of the Seattle University Labor and Employment Law Association, was a three-time recipient of the Presidential Law Scholarship, and contributed more than 200 hours to the Pro Bono Pledge Program.